AlanCPSC/AlanCPSC/README.md

 ## Welcome To My Profile

-Motivated and curious incoming software developer with a keen interest in machine learning, virtual reality, and new technologies.
-A lifelong tinkerer, I can often be found working on various side projects of mine.
+An enthusiastic software developer with a passion for machine learning, consumer facing apps, and staying up-to-date with the latest technologies.
+Always eager to learn and try new things.
 <br>

-## Favourite Technologies
+## Favorite Technologies

-Proficient in a wide range of modern computer programming languages.
+Proficient in a wide range of modern computer programming languages and frameworks.
 I am able to meet the novel and challenging demands of today's ever evolving workforce.

 <code><a href="https://www.python.org/"     target="_blank"><img height="50" src="https://www.vectorlogo.zone/logos/python/python-ar21.svg"></a></code>
 <code><a href="https://www.java.com/"       target="_blank"><img height="50" src="https://www.vectorlogo.zone/logos/java/java-ar21.svg"></a></code>